kickserv/dojo/docs/alerts.md

 </div>
 {% endexample %}

-Should the need arise, you can quickly space out your flash message from surrounding content with a `.flash-messages` wrapper. *Note the extra top and bottom margin in the example below.*
+Should the need arise, you can quickly space out your flash message from surrounding content with a `.flash-messages` wrapper. *Note the default top margin.
+This is intentional, for use on the main layout.*

 {% example html %}
 <div class="flash-messages">